 Jim Newcomer, Ph.D.

-You Have an Important Story to Tell – at least, I Hope So – and My Job is to Help you Make it Great
+You Have an Important Story to Tell.
+Make it Great

 Editorial guidance and advice from first draft to publication-ready